apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 `fs.azure.user.agent.prefix`: The value specified for this config will be part of the User-Agent header for the server calls.

+### <a name="throttlingconfigoptions"></a> Throttling Options
+`fs.azure.enable.autothrottling`: The driver has the capability to throttle the server calls.
+This config provides a control to enable/disable the same.
+By default this will be true.

+### <a name="renameconfigoptions"></a> Rename Options
+`fs.azure.atomic.rename.key`: Prints the following log if the source of the rename belongs to one of the configured directories.
+"The atomic rename feature is not supported by the ABFS scheme; however, rename, create and delete operations are atomic if Namespace is enabled for your Azure Storage account."
+The directories can be specified as comma separated values.
+By default the value is "/hbase"

 ### <a name="perfoptions"></a> Perf Options

 #### <a name="abfstracklatencyoptions"></a> 1.
 HTTP Request Tracking Options